jhpyle/docassemble/_docs/modifiers.md

 obtained.
 This specifier is explained in the [`need`] subsection of the [Logic section].

+# <a name="depends on"></a>Indicate prerequisite variables that invalidate a block

+You can add a [`depends on`] specifier to a block to indicate a list of variables that, when changed, should invalidate the variables set by the block.
+It also indicates that the listed variables should be asked first (the functionality of the [`need`] modifier).
+This specifier is explained in the [`depends on`] subsection of the [Logic section].

 # <a name="undefine"></a>Undefine variables when a `question` is asked

 You can add an `undefine` specifier to a block to indicate that before